MatHuf/spacexpo/readme.md

 ## TODO

 - Upgrade React Navigation to ^5.0 and create custom theme
-- Look into repeated years in launches
+- App icon and splash screen

 ## Resources